developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/elements/index.md

 * **[RhoMobile Migration guide](/enterprise-browser/1-4/guide/rhomobile)**
 * **[Optimization Guide](/enterprise-browser/1-4/guide/optimization) -** for help minimizing device memory footprint

+* **[Enterprise Browser Config.xml Reference](/enterprise-browser/1-4/guide/configreference) -** for more information about settings, parameters and other requirements.

 -----

 ## Config.xml
 The single change that is always necessary when migrating to Enterprise Browser from any other platform is to specify the [StartPage](/enterprise-browser/1-4/guide/configreference#startpage) of the app in the Enterprise Browser `Config.xml` file.
-It's also sometimes necessary to replicate or adjust other relevant settings from old config file to the new and copy any required files.
+It's also sometimes necessary to replicate or adjust other relevant settings from old config file to the new, and to copy page files and/or relevant JavaScript API files.

 1. **Set the StartPage of the app**.
 This will be the first page that loads with Enterprise Browser, and can be on a server (specify the URL) or local to the device (specify the full path), as below: